Jethet/python-games/notes.md

 **Concepts, vocabulary etc. Pygame**

-* pygame is a library composed of various modules to access your hardware:
+* pygame is a library composed of various modules to access hardware:
   * `display`
   * `music`
   * `key` (respond to key input)